abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 ### tcploop

-This configuration performs a TCP "performance" test using apps/examples/tcpblaster and the IPv6 local loopback device.
+This configuration performs a TCP \"performance\" test using apps/examples/tcpblaster and the IPv6 local loopback device.
 Performance is in quotes because, while that is the intent of the tcpblaster example, this is not an appropriate configuration for TCP performance